ashwaq06/Cloud-native-monitoring-app/README.md

 ```
 $ docker push <ecr_repo_uri>:
 ```
-### Part 4: Creating an EKS cluster and deploying the app using YAMl
+### Part 4: Creating an EKS cluster and deploying the app using YAML
 **Step 1: Create an EKS cluster**

 Create an EKS cluster and add node group.